denis-rossati/blog-posts/vibe_coders,_you_are_already_outdated.md

-# Vibe coders, you are already outdated.
+# Vibe coders, you are already outdated

 "_What if we added a dumbass that is constantly wrong to every product?_" — tech bro, probably.